 Sarah Merrett is a special counsel in Baker McKenzie's Real Estate Practice Group in Brisbane.
-She has more than nine years' experience advising on real estate transactions, property developments, infrastructure projects and tenure issues.
+She has more than 11 years' experience advising on real estate transactions, property developments, infrastructure projects and tenure issues.
 Sarah's experience has been gained from advising clients in both government and private sectors.

 Representative Legal Matters

 Advised operators and investors regarding the establishment of multiple solar farms in Queensland, New South Wales and South Australia.

 Advised vendors and purchasers regarding the acquisition and disposal of various Queensland hotel assets.

 Advised the vendor regarding the sale and leaseback of a large tourist facility.

 Provided tenure and titling advice in relation to residential, industrial and commercial developments, pipelines, tollways, mines and agricultural holdings.

 Provided whole of complex office, retail and industrial leasing advice in relation to multiple CBD and CBD fringe buildings and other developments, from both an institutional landlord and incoming tenant perspective.

 Acted for financiers in relation to financing various Queensland assets or enforcing securities in respect of various assets.

 Provided property advice in respect of various business acquisitions and takeovers.